backstage/backstage/plugins/vault-backend/README.md

 ## Introduction

-Vault is an identity-based secrets and encryption management system.
-A secret is anything that you want to tightly control access to, such as API encryption keys, passwords, or certificates.
-Vault provides encryption services that are gated by authentication and authorization methods.
+Vault is an identity-based secret and encryption management solution.
+A secret is anything you wish to restrict access to, such as API encryption keys, passwords, or certificates.
+Vault offers encryption services that are protected by authentication and authorization protocols.

-This plugins allows you to view all the available secrets at a certain location, and redirect you to the official UI so backstage can rely on LIST permissions, which is safer.
+This plugin enables you to examine all accessible secrets in a certain place and redirects you to the official UI, allowing backstage to rely on LIST permissions, which is safer.

 ## Getting started